100 percent: Yvonne Moriel – mica

 How and where did you gain experience in the music business?
 What were the biggest hurdles and how did you overcome them?

 Yvonne Moriel: I was just trying to figure out what there is to do, how other people do it, and connect with people I think are cool and who inspire me.
 And then to work steadily towards it and not overestimate the results.
 Perfection often paralyzes.
 That’s pretty tough when you have high standards.
-You often have to swallow down your fear of whether it’s good enough and what other people think about it.
-But the reward is that by doing and doing again and doing something new, you really do get a lot better.
+You often have to swallow down your fear of whether it’s good enough and what other people think regarding it.
+But the reward is that by doing and doing once more and doing something new, you really do get a lot better.
 What is common here is always the gradual course of progress, you mustn’t let yourself get carried away.

 Opportunities are so important in a career, they can mean so much…”